-What then proves General Relativity to be a theory to which a path was forged from experimental results by means of pure thought if agreement with experience does not?
+What then proves General Relativity to be a theory which did not emerge from assumptions about reality like its logically deduced predecessor if the fact that it has hitherto agreed with experience does not?
 That General Relativity continues to survive confrontation with experiment long after its logically deduced predecessor has been demonstrated false by experiment must necessarily surprise anyone [10] in the absence of the results that have the capacity to answer that question.
 After all, upon recognizing the falsehood of the assumptions that logically deduced theories make about reality and the fact that their predictions must eventually disagree with experience, philosophers of science such as Karl Popper reasonably argued that the central property of science is falsifiability of every proposition, which is the capability of such propositions to be proven false [11].

-But what the results presented here reveal is that theories of science that are able to verifiably describe the mechanisms that underlie phenomena because they do not originate from false assumptions about reality are verified by agreement between experience and such descriptions that elude logically deduced alternatives.
-The ability to verifiably describe gravity, which is possessed by General Relativity alone [12], is what gave it the capacity to accurately predict the behavior of the orbits of all planets without such assumptions that the Newtonian theory must make in order to achieve the same result [5].
-That description of the mechanism that underlies gravitational phenomena which eluded its Newtonian predecessor and all other logically deduced theories of gravity [12], the curvature of that fabric of space (space-time) which is so great near the sun that the light from the distant stars bends while passing through the neighborhood of this massive body on its way to us, is what Sir Arthur Eddington and his colleagues demonstrated with the famous 1919 measurements which showed us that such light is indeed deflected by the sun [4].
+But what the results presented here reveal is that theories of science which are able to verifiably describe the mechanisms that underlie phenomena because they do not originate from false assumptions about reality are verified by agreement between experience and such descriptions that elude logically deduced alternatives.
+The ability to verifiably describe gravity, which is possessed by General Relativity alone [12], is what gives it the capacity to accurately predict the behavior of the orbits of all planets without such assumptions that the Newtonian theory must make in order to achieve the same result [5].
+That description of the mechanism that underlies gravitational phenomena which eluded its Newtonian predecessor and all other logically deduced theories of gravity [12], the curvature of the fabric of space (space-time) which is so great near the sun that light bends while passing through the neighborhood of this massive body on its way to us from the distant stars, is what Sir Arthur Eddington and his colleagues demonstrated with the famous 1919 measurements which showed us that such light is indeed deflected by the sun [4].
 And the inability of experiment to falsify the theory since it was born over 100 years ago is only a consequence of the truthfulness of that description.

-Given the fact that the Newtonian theory of gravity was able to predict light deflection when the corpuscular theory of light was introduced by Johann Georg von Soldner in 1801 [4, 13], some philosophers of science claimed that the 1919 light deflection measurements were not sufficiently accurate to decide between the two theories of gravity [13].
-But this is because such philosophers did not understand the grounds on which Sir Arthur Eddington and his colleagues founded the claim that the 1919 measurements were not compatible with the Newtonian theory, which have been argued to be reasonable [13] and which the results presented here have elucidated.
-The light deflection measurements were not supposed to decide between the Newtonian and Einsteinian theory as assumed but rather to further confirm the latter's verifiable description of gravity which is beyond the reach of the former and all other logically deduced theories.
+Given the fact that the Newtonian theory of gravity was able to predict light deflection when the corpuscular theory of light was introduced by Johann Georg von Soldner in 1801 [4, 13], some historians and philosophers of science claimed that the 1919 light deflection measurements were not sufficiently accurate to decide between the two theories of gravity [13].
+But this is because such historians and philosophers did not understand the grounds on which Sir Arthur Eddington and his colleagues founded the claim that the 1919 measurements were not compatible with the Newtonian theory, which have been argued to be reasonable [13] and which are elucidated by the results presented here.
+The light deflection measurements were not supposed to decide between the Newtonian and Einsteinian theory as assumed by such historians and philosophers but rather to further confirm the latter's verifiable description of gravity which is beyond the reach of the former and all other logically deduced theories of gravity.